maryiakrautsova/FitDay/README.md

 4. In case a modal window is appeared - close it by clicking 'Cancel'. - ***Expected:*** User is redirected to https://my.monkkee.com/#/entries.
 Active 'Create an entry' button is present on the toolbar.
 5. Click on 'Create an entry' button. - ***Expected:***	A modal window with empty text area for input is present.
 6. Input random text (example: 'There's a time for all things.'). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
 7. Click on 'Change date/time' button.
-Make sure the following date is set: current year and month and day = more than current day.
-Click on 'OK' button next to the date. - ***Expected:***	Date: current year and month and day = set in step 6.
+Make sure the following date is set: current year and month and day = 10.
+Click on 'OK' button next to the date. - ***Expected:***	Date: current year and month and day = 10.
-8. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
-Post with text from step 5' is present.
+8. Click on the text area for text input. - ***Expected:***	Text is ready to be input.
-9. Click on 'Create an entry' button. - ***Expected:***	A modal window with empty text area for input is present.
-10. Input random text (example: 'To be, or not to be, that is the question.'). - ***Expected:***	Text is input.
+9. Input random text (example: 'To be, or not to be, that is the question.'). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-11. Click on 'Change date/time' button.
-Set the following date: current year and month and day = 5.
-Click on 'OK' button next to the date. - ***Expected:***	Date: current year and month and day = 5 is selected.
-12. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
-Post with text message from step 10 is present.
+10. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
+Post with text message from step 9 is present.
 'Calendar' field is present.
-13. Navigate to 'Calendar' field and click on 'Select date' text. - ***Expected:***	Calendar with current month displayed is appeared.
+11. Navigate to 'Calendar' field and click on 'Select date' text. - ***Expected:***	Calendar with current month displayed is appeared.
-14. Select the following date: current year and month and day = 5. - ***Expected:***	Only post with text from step 10 is present.
+12. Select the following date: current year and month and day = 10. - ***Expected:***	Only posts with date = 10 current year and month and day = 10 are present.

 ## :yellow_circle: *TC-8.
 Tags can be managed.*
 1. Follow the link: [Login Page](https://my.monkkee.com/#/) - ***Expected:***	Login page is opened.
 Login form is visible.
 'User' and 'Password' fields, 'Login' button are present.